 Frequently asked questions (FAQs)

-The student fare applies to all students who pay a fare to travel on the bus, and who do not meet the eligibility criteria to receive a student bus pass for free travel.
+The student fare applies to all students (up to and including the year they turn 18) who pay a fare to travel on the bus, and who do not meet the eligibility criteria to receive a student bus pass for free travel.

 You may be asked to provide student identification to validate your entitlement to the student fare.

 You can purchase a 10-ride ticket directly from your bus service operator.
 The maximum amount you will pay will be $14.40, which allows you to travel 10 trips on the bus at a cost of $1.44 per trip.

 Contact your bus service operator for more information.

 If you purchased a 10-ride ticket in 2018, and still have some ridesleft after the school year has finished, you will be able to use these to travel on the bus in 2019, provided you will be:

 - under 18, or turning 18 in 2019